Guntaask/Capstone-Project/README.md

 Business ID: Unique identifier for each business.<br>
 Name: Name of the business.<br>
 Address: Address of the business.<br>
-City: City where the business is located.<br>
+City: The city where the business is located.<br>
 State: State where the business is located.<br>
 Postal Code: Postal code of the business.<br>
-Latitude: Latitude coordinate of the business location.<br>
+Latitude: Latitude coordinates of the business location.<br>
 Longitude: Longitude coordinate of the business location.<br>
 Stars: Average rating of the business.<br>
 Review Count: Number of reviews the business has received.<br>